Serving the Construction Needs of the Northwest Since 1923

 1982

-JH Kelly’s legendary annual St. Patricks’ Day Party inaugurated in Longview
+JH Kelly’s legendary annual St. Patricks’ Day Party was inaugurated in Longview

 1984